whitneyburton/portfolios/students/1801-front/megan-kaiser/20180302-megan-kaiser-m1.md

 ## Areas of Emphasis

-I wanted to learn as much as I could which I think I did.
+I wanted to learn as much as I could which I think I did and get better at the things I knew already so they wouldn't use my cognitive resources as much during the rest of my time at Turing.

 ## Rubric Scores